 - dangerous (adj.)

-- early 13c., "difficult, arrogant, severe" (the opposite of affable), from Anglo-French dangerous, Old French dangeros (12c., Modern French dangereux), from danger (see danger).
+- early 13c., "difficult, arrogant, severe" (the opposite of affable), from Anglo-French dangerous, Old French dangeros (12c., Modern French dangereux), from danger "power, power to harm, mastery, authority, control" (see danger).

 In Chaucer, it means "hard to please, reluctant to give;" sense of "full of danger, risky" is from late 15c.
 Other words used in this sense included dangersome (1560s), dangerful (1540s).
 Related: Dangerously.